 Less Than Significant Impact - The Project is not located near any lakes or other closed body of water, and therefore would be affected by seiche events.
 The Project's proposed restroom includes an AOWTS and a leachfield.
 The AOWTS will be protected in place within a concrete and masonry chamber sufficient to withstand hazardous flood and storm events.
+Proper design, operation and maintenance of the AOWTS will reduce impacts associated with the proposed Project to a level of less than significant.
 Standard industry practices consistent with the NPDES permit and related local and state water quality provisions would minimize leachfield impacts to water quality to a less than significant level.
 Additionally, short-term water pollutants during construction, including sediment, trash, construction materials, and equipment fluids would be properly managed pursuant to standard industry practices consistent with the NPDES permit and related local and state water quality provisions.